AlexandraAncaGabor/AlexandraAncaGabor/README.md

 🔄 Version Control: GitHub

 📋 Methodologies: Agile (Scrum, Kanban), Exploratory Testing, Regression, Sanity

+💞️ Open to collaborating on QA projects and growing as a valuable team member.

+📫 Reach me at: alexandraanca.gabor@gmail.com or linkedin.com/in/alexandra-gabor-609a961a2

 _✨ Guided by curiosity, committed to quality._